What is Urinary Incontinence?

 - They may be disposable or reusable, and are often recognized as liners, pads, or collection devices

 - Kegel exercises, designed to help strengthen the muscles that support the bladder.
+How to perform pelvic floor exercises:

 - Biofeedback/electrical stimulation, to help you gain awareness and control of your urinary tract muscles